raspberrypilearning/rpf-scratch-style-guide/en/step_1.md

 ### Scratch Style Guide

 ### 1. Settings and Setup
-- Use the High Contrast Colour mode for improved readability.
+- Use the High Contrast Color Mode for improved readability.
-- Always give the project a name
+- Always give the project a name.
 ![project name text entry](images/project-name.png)

 ### 2. Editor Terminology